 There’s a show on television for the past few years called Undercover Boss.
-In each episode the CEO of a large company shows up on the job disguised as a rank and file employee.
-The For better or worse, the CEO gets to observe the company through the eyes of its workers.
+In each episode the CEO of a large company shows up on the job disguised as a rank-and-file employee.
+For better or worse, the CEO gets to observe the company through the eyes of its workers.
 It usually results in several key changes in the company that make life better for those who work there.

-Today’s text gives us something of this scenario when Jesus makes a secret visit to one of the key Festivals of worship in Jerusalem.
+Today’s text gives us something of this scenario when Jesus makes a secret visit to one of the key festivals of worship in Jerusalem.
 What might this have been like for him?
-Was he inspecting the liturgy and rituals, making sure they had crossed all the t’s and dotted all the i’s?
-Did he score the number of hymns vs. praise choruses?
+Was he inspecting the liturgy and rituals, making sure they had crossed all the “T”s and dotted all the “I”s?
+Did he score the number of hymns versus praise choruses?
 Was he looking into the hearts of the people, seeing past the form of the festival and searching for the fire he wished were already built?
 Was he paying particular attention to who was not present at the feast, namely the least, the last, and the lost?